Slirp

 Slirp (sometimes capitalized SLiRP) is a software program that emulates a PPP, SLIP, or CSLIP connection to the Internet using a text-based shell account.
 Its original purpose became largely obsolete as dedicated dial-up PPP connections and broadband Internet access became widely available and inexpensive.
 It then found additional use in connecting mobile devices, such as PDAs, via their serial ports.
 Another significant use case is firewall piercing/port forwarding.
 One typical use of Slirp creates a general purpose network connection over a SSH session on which port forwarding is restricted.
-Another use case is to create external network connectivity for unprivileged containers.
+Another use case is to create external connectivity for unprivileged containers.

 Usage

 Shell accounts normally only allow the use of command line or text-based software, but by logging into a shell account and running Slirp on the remote server, a user can transform their shell account into a general purpose SLIP/PPP network connection, allowing them to run any TCP/IP-based application—including standard GUI software such as the formerly popular Netscape Navigator—on their computer.
 This was especially useful in the 1990s because simple shell accounts were less expensive and/or more widely available than full SLIP/PPP accounts.